Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Note: it will ask you to update the Skype app but you can skip this pop up message and continue your work.

-There you go, two ways on how to continue using your Skype with the older versions of the app.
-You can also write us below in the comments sections if these methods worked for you or not.
+There you have two ways on how to continue using your old Skype version.
+Use the comments section below to let us know if these methods worked for you or not.